Se00n00/CNN-Using-Java-ND4J/README.md

-# **CNN Using Java with ND4J**
+# **NeuralNetwork Using Java with ND4J**

-Welcome to the **CNN Using Java with ND4J** repository!
-This project demonstrates how to implement a Convolutional Neural Network (CNN) in Java using the ND4J (Numerical Computing for Java) library.
+Welcome to the **NeuralNetwork Using Java with ND4J** repository!
+This project demonstrates how to implement a Convolutional Neural Network (NeuralNetwork) in Java using the ND4J (Numerical Computing for Java) library.
 ND4J provides high-performance tensor computation, making it a powerful choice for machine learning and deep learning tasks in Java.

 ---